Best Hiking Backpacks 2026: 13 Compared (10 Sources)

 Best for Each Use Case

-The Atmos AG 65 is the consensus top pick from Switchback Travel and OutdoorGearLab, earning top marks for its AntiGravity suspended mesh back panel that distributes weight across the entire torso.
-The hipbelt hugs naturally without needing to be cinched tight, and the pack handles loads up to about 35 lb with ease.
-Dual side-zip access, a removable top lid, and excellent ventilation make it the safest choice for most hikers on 2-5 day trips. [src1, src2]
+The Atmos AG 65 is the consensus top pick from Switchback Travel and remains the benchmark for fully-featured backpacking packs.
+Its AntiGravity suspended mesh back panel distributes weight across the entire torso and the hipbelt hugs naturally without needing to be cinched tight.
+The 2026 refresh added more padding along the hipbelt, improved access to the main compartment, and an included rain cover — directly addressing the most common complaints from earlier owners.
+Handles loads up to ~35 lb with ease.
+Dual side-zip access, a removable top lid, and exceptional ventilation make it the safest choice for most hikers on 2-5 day trips. [src1, src2, src9]

 Best All-Rounder: Gregory Paragon 60 (~$300) — Check price